domysh/syjson/README.md

 pip3 install syjson
 ```

-This library is compatible with ujson module, you can inall ujson with:
+This library is compatible with ujson module, you can install ujson with:

 ```bash
 pip3 install ujson